-When it comes time to start setting up your home gym, or if you already have one, an essential piece of equipment is going to be the curl bar.
-Another term that is used to describe these are barbells.
+When it comes time to start setting up your home gym, an essential piece of equipment is going to be the curl bar, also known as barbell.

-It’s a long bar that allows for weights to be placed on either end and secured.
-There are a plethora of exercises that can be completed with a curl bar and they are used in bodybuilding, weightlifting, weight training, and powerlifting.
+A curl bar is a long bar that allows for weights to be placed and secured on either end.
+There is a plethora of exercises that can be completed with a curl bar and they are common fixtures in bodybuilding, weightlifting, weight training, and powerlifting.

-There are a variety of types of curl bars out there, so finding the best curl bar for your workout is essential.
+There are several types of curl bars out there, so finding the best curl bar for your workout can be challenging.
 If you get a bar that is too big or doesn’t allow for the weight plates you need to complete your exercises, you aren’t going to benefit from having one.

 Table of Contents